terkelg/globrex/readme.md

 RegExp flags (e.g. `'i'` ) to pass to the RegExp constructor.

-### options.windows
+### options.filepath

 Type: `Boolean`<br>
-Default: `System OS`
+Default: `false`

-Split segment as a windows path, otherwise splut as unix.
-Defaults to the OS running the package.
+Parse input strings as it was a file path for additinal features.
+The returned object will have a `path` object added to the returned object:

+- `segment`: Array containing a `RegExp` object for each path segment.
+- `regex`: OS specific file path `RegExp`.
+Path seperator used is based on the operating system.

 ## References